Human-Computer Interaction and Interactive Technologies

 The research group investigates fundamental research questions that lie on the boundary between Human-Computer Interaction and Ubiquitous Computing.
 Central aspects of Mark Weiser’s vision of Ubiquitous Computing have become reality.
 However, the rigid and rectangular nature of today’s user interfaces is limiting in several ways: it restricts not only the embedding of user interfaces in the physical environment, but also mobile use, interaction, and customization.
 Our research focuses on future forms of interfaces, which are deformable, elastic, and support multi-modal interactions.
 We strive to advance the state-of-the-art by 1) developing new sensor and display surfaces, by 2) developing and empirically assessing novel interaction techniques, and by 3) contributing new methods for easy, fast and inexpensive fabrication of such interfaces.

 Research Areas and Achievements

 Today’s body worn devices, such as smartwatches or head-mounted displays, are characterized by a very small input surface.
 This makes interaction very challenging.
-We are studying how human skin can be used as a complimentary input surface for subtle, direct, and versatile control of wearable devices.
+We are studying how human skin can be used as a complimentary input and output surface for subtle, direct, and versatile control of wearable devices.